 Many “main” bases exist in Europe, in the United States and in the world.
 This is where you have the best chance of finding an affordable private jet quickly, as it will often (but not always) be available at its home base, and therefore without empty legs.

 The main business airports in the world

-In France you have of course the business airports of Paris-Le Bourget, Nice, Cannes, Lyon, Nantes, Strasbourg, Bordeaux which welcome many private jets of various sizes.
+France: you have of course the business airports of Paris-Le Bourget, Nice, Cannes, Lyon, Nantes, Strasbourg, Bordeaux which welcome many private jets of various sizes.

-In Europe the main airports with VIP clients are in Geneva, Zurich, Brussels, Milan Linate, Berlin, Madrid, Luxembourg and of course London (London City, Begin Hill, Stansted…)
+Europe: the main airports with VIP clients are in Geneva, Zurich, Brussels, Milan Linate, Berlin, Madrid, Luxembourg and of course London (London City, Begin Hill, Stansted…)

 Avico, an air broker created in 1996, manages a large portfolio of clients (airlines, governments, armies, incentive and event agencies, Tour operators) and deals with any aircraft need, from private jet to commercial airliner, passenger or cargo, “head of state” for one person or pilgrimages for tens of thousands of believers… For each specialty, a senior project manager is dedicated to your operation.

 Contact us or ask for your private jet quote here.